A Southern Species Moving North

 The caterpillar has the nickname 'Orange Dog' due to preference for plants in the citrus family.
 It is very common in Florida and is considered a pest in the citrus groves throughout the State.

-Here in northern New England, it will feed on Common Prickly Ash (Zanthoxylum americanum) or the Common Hop Tree (Ptelea trifoliata), if available.
-Both are native plants in the citrus family.
-Only the Prickly Ash can be found in this part of New Hampshire.
+Here in northern New England, it will feed on the native Common Prickly Ash (Zanthoxylum americanum) which is in the citrus family.

 There is one other plant in the Rue family growing at Distant Hill Gardens, an Amur Corktree (Phellodendron amurense).
 We will have to keep an eye out for the Giant Swallowtail caterpillar feeding on its leaves.